We provide support services for those whose lives are affected by adoption.

 We also run seminars throughout the year addressing a broad range of adoption related topics.

-Report of the Review of the South Australian Adoption Act 1988 – Review Recommendations
+Review of the Adoption Act 1988 – Review Recommendations

-During 2014-15, the South Australian Adoption Act 1988 and Adoption Regulations 2004 were reviewed by independent reviewer, Associate Professor Lorna Hallahan, and many of you participated in this review process.
-The Review report is now available from the DECD website which you can find here: http://www.families.sa.gov.au/pages/adoption/adoptionactchanges/
+During 2014-15, the South Australian Adoption Act 1988 and Adoption Regulations 2004 were reviewed by independent reviewer, Associate Professor Lorna Hallahan.
+The Review report is available from the DECD website which you can find here.

-If you have any have concerns or feel distressed with any of the Recommendations proposed, please contact us here at Post Adoption Support Services on (08) 8245 8100 or the Forced Adoption Support Services on 1800 21 03 13.
-At this stage the Government has not responded to the proposed recommendations, and we will keep you informed as to when this occurs.
+Some people may have concerns or feel distressed with some of the proposed recommendations.
+For support about how these recommendations may affect you, please contact our Post Adoption Support Services on (08) 8245 8100 or the Forced Adoption Support Services on 1800 21 03 13.

 There is no cost to for direct client service.
 Fees will apply for some activities when using external specialists and for our Professional Development Training.